 At the start of the conference, the Court will hold a joint session with short opening remarks and questions by the Court.
 The parties may wish to make opening statements in this initial joint statement.
-If so, that topic should be raised with the Court prior to the conference.
 The Court welcomes productive opening statements and encourages the parties to introduce attendees, communicate a willingness to explore resolving the dispute, and express appreciation for the other party's shared goal in that regard.
 Opening statements that are designed to convince the other side that it will lose the case are counterproductive.
 If a party believes such an advocacy-style statement is needed at some point in the day, the party may raise that idea with the Court in a private caucus.

-The short, joint session will be followed by each party having private caucuses with the Court.
+The short joint session will be followed by each party having private caucuses with the Court.
 The Court expects both the lawyers and the party representatives to be fully prepared to participate openly during these discussions.